MRizaF/Secret-Image-Maker/README.md

 This app can hide files in image ([steganography](https://en.wikipedia.org/wiki/Steganography)), like compressed files in zip, but this one hidden in image

-There will be Secret Image Opener "Python" version too (if I'm in the mood for it), but for now just use the old opener in "Game Maker 8"
+There will be Secret Image Opener "Python" version too (if I'm in the mood for it) For now just use the old opener in "Game Maker 8", or Winrar-like apps to see the hidden files

 *I'm using [wxPython](https://www.wxpython.org/) for gui, [WxFormBuilder](https://sourceforge.net/projects/wxformbuilder/) for designing gui and [7zip](https://www.7-zip.org/) for zipping files